-- 1.1 Climate change mitigated and adapted net zero carbon emissions community by 2030. - 1.2 Prioritise environmental management, protection, and regeneration. - 1.3 Transition to ecologically sustainable and accountable tourism. - 1.4 Develop meaningful and strategic partnerships that link sustainability and public health.
+- 1.1 Adapt to and mitigate climate change to reach net-zero community emissions by 2030. - 1.2 Prioritise environmental management, protection, and regeneration. - 1.3 Transition to ecologically sustainable and accountable tourism. - 1.4 Develop meaningful policies and strategic partnerships that link sustainability and public health. - 1.5 Protect and regenerate the natural resources of the Shire including soils, water and ecological systems, from both current and future threats.